easiwork/step-battle-discord-bot/README.md

 ### `/link <name>`

 Link your Discord account to an existing Apple device name.
-This allows you to use the `/log` command without specifying your name each time.
+This allows you to use Discord commands without specifying your name each time.

 - `name`: The Apple device name to link to (must already exist in the database)